prepor/condo/README.md

 It will register nginx-service which starts at a random port in Consul.
 Now this information can be used by some external load balancer.

-## Self-deploying

-Condo supports special specification file -- `self.edn`.
-After it is updated, condo suspends all other updates and starts a new container with this specification, and after that gracefully stops itself.

-Be careful, the format of this specification is different, because it contains only Docker container specification (which usually resides inside `:spec` keyword).

-Example:

-    echo '{:Image "prepor/condo:v0.10.1"
-           :HostConfig {:Binds ["/var/run/docker.sock:/var/run/docker.sock"
-                                "/tmp/condo_specs:/var/lib/condo"]}}
-         ' > /tmp/condo_specs/self.edn

 ## Best practices

 * Define health checks.
 Without them, condo considers a container successfully started even if it crashed in a second.